An individual who had always been non-UK resident and non-UK domiciled had been spending more time in the UK over the last few years.

 In the first instance, we reviewed the residence position of the client and their family for tax purposes.

 We prepared a comprehensive report for the client in respect of their family’s UK tax residence position.
 This report also explained how the UK tax system worked in respect of identifying whether or not an individual is resident or non-resident for tax purposes.

 Another important step was to advise the client on how to bring funds to the UK from overseas in a tax-efficient manner under the remittance basis.
 The remittance basis was advantageous to the individual due to substantial overseas earnings that could be protected from incurring a UK tax liability providing they were not brought to or used in the UK.

 Again, we prepared a comprehensive report on how the remittance basis of taxation worked for non-domiciled individuals to assist them with structuring their affairs.
 This would enable them to bring funds to the UK in the most tax-efficient manner possible from a UK perspective.

 We liaised with the client’s overseas advisers and family office throughout this process.

 The position was complicated by the fact that advice was sought after the individual had already become UK resident.

-However, we were still able to assist the client in identifying specific sources of funds which they would be able remit to the UK without incurring a tax liability, as well as further funds which could be remitted with minimal exposure to UK income tax and capital gains tax.
+However, we were still able to assist the client in identifying specific sources of funds that they would be able to remit to the UK without incurring a tax liability, as well as further funds that could be remitted with minimal exposure to UK income tax and capital gains tax.